 No matter how carefully you plan, money can run a little short at times.
 Maybe your child needs new shoes.
-Maybe your car broke down, or maybe you just want a night out on the town.
+Perhaps your car broke down, or you just want a night out on the town.

 Following are 50 ways to make an extra $50 in just a few minutes or a few days.

 - Agent Anything.
 The “agents” are university students who perform tasks.
 “For the last two years, we’ve provided errand-runners for working moms, beta testers for startups, temp workers for small businesses, and street teams for major corporations,” the site says.

 - Zaarly.
 This is another site that matches people with local folks who will pay to have tasks and errands performed.

 - Fiverr.
 What would you do for $5?
 Write a love letter for someone?
 Attempt to eat a tablespoon of nutmeg on video?
 Market your service on this website for $5 or more.